Amyebaker/Project1/README.md

 - statistical modeling
 - writeup/reporting

-## Instructions
+## Instructions- Setting Up DataFrames

-1. //Prepare the data using the provided package dependency and data imports, merge the mouse_metadata and study_reults DataFrames into a single DataFrame.
-2. //Display the number of unique mice IDs and check for any mouse ID with duplicate time points.
-Remove the duplicate and create a new Dataframe.
-Display the updated number of unique mice ID.
+1. Prepare the data using the provided package dependency and data imports.
+Remove unncecessary columns from the costindex dataframe (You will only be keeping the "State" and "costIndex" columns from the costindex dataframe)
-2. Generate summary statistics that shows a row for each [insert] and a column for each of the following statistics: mean, median, variance, standard deviation
+2. Invert the state dictionary and update the state column to show state abbreviations in place of the full state name
+3. Merge the income and new_cost DataFrames into a single DataFrame.
+4. Using the merged dataframe calculate and display the "Adjusted Per Capita Personal Income 2021" by county and format properly.
+5. Remove unnecessary columns and rename reamining columns to display information: Per Capita Income 2021, Count of Associate Degrees, Count of Bachelor Degrees or Higher, Percent of Associate Degreesm Percent of Bachelor Degrees or Higher.
+Add a column to show: Percent of No College, Percent with Any College and Count of Any College Degree
+6. Using the group by function, generate a summarary by state.

+##Instructions - Visualizing Data
-3. Create [xxx] charts and [xxx] charts using both Panda DataFrame.plot() and Matplotlib pyplot to show [what are we showing]
+1. Create a box and whisker plot using both Panda DataFrame.plot() and Matplotlib pyplot to show the Adjusted Per Capita Personal Income for 2021 by State.
-4. Calculate quartiles, find outliers of  across four of the most promising treatment regimens (state/region) and use Matplot to generate a box plot that shows [what does it show]
+2. Calculate quartiles, find outliers in the dataset and remove.

-5. Create a [plot]
-6. Calculate the correlation coefficient and linear regression model between degree and level of education and plot linear regression model on top of the previous scatter plot.
+##Instructions - College Vs. No College Analysis
+1. Create scatter plot using matplotlib to show % of Any College Degree vs Adjusted per Capita Personal Income 2021.